HenryZJY/Pairwise-Sequence-Alignment/README.md

 :open_hands: Now its time to have a dynammic programming algorithm to compute the score of the optimal global scores.
 ![image of global score](Screenshots/global_score.png)

+:open_hands::open_hands: Now for the algorithm to compute the global optimal alignment.